The estimated reading time for this post is 231 seconds

 I miss my Felix….he had to be euthanized late afternoon on Friday, September 11, 2015.
 He was not eating and had lost way too much weight.
 It was so sad and I felt so bad that I couldn’t help him other than loving him and petting him.
-The vet (Dr. Michael Forret, who’s been our vet since 1994 or so) diagnosed Felix with a stomach tumor.
-He didn’t have a temperature and his vitals were okay, indicating thank goodness that he wasn’t in too much pain.
+Dr. Michael Forret, our outstanding vet since 1994) diagnosed Felix with a stomach tumor.
+Felix didn’t have a temperature and his vitals were okay, indicating thank goodness that he wasn’t in too much pain.

 Felix showed up in our neighbor’s garden in June or so 2002.
 Jacob heard meowing and checked it out, bringing a completely black fluff ball back with him.
 I remember the first night….just holding this black kitten out in the garage.
 He pretty much was a garage/outdoor cat, but certainly loved coming inside and hanging out in the mondo, sleeping on the futon, or just chillin’ wherever suited his liking!